 - Or Programmatically through Demand Side Platforms (DSPs) and a complex set of technologies and vendors.
 This is usually only right for companies that spend hundreds of thousands of dollars on advertising a year.

 So how do you buy digital advertising?
-Well, that depends on where you are placing your digital advertising and how the advertising cost is measured.
+Well, that depends on where you are placing your ads and how the advertising cost is measured.
 As a simplified example, let’s say you decide to run a Google shopping ad, you will then pay Google each time someone clicks on your Google shopping ad.
 When you pay depends on how you’ve set up your Google account; however, you are generally billed on a monthly basis.

 Now that you’ve learned what digital advertising is, the types of digital advertising available, where to buy it, how to pay for it and its benefits, it’s time to select a goal and get started!